IST356M001SP25/assignment-08-DylanStafeil1/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
-This assignment helped me reinforce the process of data transformation and visualization using Streamlit and GeoPandas.
-Building interactive dashboards   gave me a clearer understanding of real-world data workflow and presentation.
+This assignment helped me better understand how to transform data for visualization, even after it’s been cleaned.
+Building the ETL functions showed me how to isolate meaningful subsets of data, and creating the Streamlit dashboards gave me hands-on experience with building interactive, user-friendly visualizations.